VernonGrant/gnu-c-language-manual/markdown/Nested-Functions.md

 The nested function's name is visible only within the parent block; the name's scope starts from its definition and continues to the end of the containing block.
-If the nested function's name is the same as the parent function's name, there wil be no way to refer to the parent function inside the scope of the name of the nested function.
+If the nested function's name is the same as the parent function's name, there will be no way to refer to the parent function inside the scope of the name of the nested function.

 Using `extern` or `static` on a nested function definition is an error.